4.01.2012

 One way to look at post-atheism would be to say that it would describe us all if religious belief were to disappear.
 In such a scenario, we'd all be post-atheists because atheism would be too irrelevant to have any value in our identity.
 This would be sort of a life-after-atheism scenario.
 But this is not the way most people use the term.
 Most use it to describe a step they reach after atheism.

 Some have gone so far as to suggest that post-atheism is a more mature and thus more desirable state than atheism.
 That is, post-atheism reflects a more clear-headed and less angry stance that some atheists will eventually reach as they evolve beyond atheism.
-Perhaps there is even some truth to that view.
+Perhaps there is some truth to that view.